nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Views detailed information of the meeting at the specified `INDEX`.
 * The index refers to the index number shown in the displayed meeting list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Displays meeting Title, Location, Meeting times, Attendees and Tags.
+* Displays meeting Title, Location, Start/End, Attendees and Tags.
+* The displayed meeting is reset when the `deletem` and `findm` commands are used.

 Examples:
 * `viewm 2` Displays detailed information related to the 2nd meeting on the list, including current participants.